What is Formative?

 Maybe this blog did become a bit existential… This has been a challenging week which puts me into of a place of reflection.
 Yes, I’m back into the experiential learning cycle.

-Finally, thank you Stephen (aka.
-Kevin, my bad) for taking the creative liberty of summarizing this week’s reading on curriculum maps.
+Finally, thank you another student for taking the creative liberty of summarizing this week’s reading on curriculum maps.
 I liked how you had focused on the learning cycle instead of C.A.R.E., which we did at the beginning of the course.
 I also appreciated how you connected the learning cycle to your dad’s retirement and honouring him with shaving off your hair.
 That is BOLD.
 That is love.
 I feel honoured that you were willing to share that personal experience with the class and make a connection to the learning cycle.
 You got me thinking about where we can start in the learning cycle.
 I had always believed that the cycle started with a concrete experience.
 Yet, as you point out, it’s a cycle thus you could start anywhere on the cycle.
 You’ve heightened my thinking.

 Weekly Journal Questions